Histories and Theories

 Our academics are leading architecture practitioners who regularly contribute to research and enhance current practice.
 Stephen Hodder MBE recently joined the University as Visiting Professor in Architecture, complementing our existing team of architecture professionals.
 Visiting speakers will also contribute to your learning, bringing real-world examples that will enable you to develop a deeper understanding of architecture and give you greater insight into what is required to become a chartered architect.

-Learning outcomes are achieved through a combination of design studio-based activities and seminar-led sessions that includes lectures (including from invited practitioners), seminars, tutorials and workshops, supported by student presentations, symposia and peer feedback.
+Learning outcomes are achieved through a combination of design studio-based activities and seminar-led sessions that include lectures (including from invited practitioners), seminars, tutorials and workshops, supported by student presentations, symposia and peer feedback.

 School of Science, Engineering and Environment